Criminal Law Edmonton

-In our line of work, the question “what do criminal defence lawyers actually do?” comes up a lot.
-Criminal defence lawyers represent people charged with crimes in a court of law and provide them with legal advice and counsel.
+In our line of work, the question “what do criminal lawyers actually do?” comes up a lot.
+A Criminal lawyer represent people charged with crimes in a court of law and provide them with legal advice and counsel.
 Criminal law in Canada is complex and it takes a qualified professional to properly serve the accused and help them navigate the criminal justice process.

-Criminal/Assault lawyers have undergone rigorous learning at accredited post-secondary institutions to obtain knowledge and be called to the provincial bar, which allows them to practice law in Edmonton and the province of Alberta as a whole.
+Criminal/Assault lawyers for dui, sexual assault, domestic violence etc have undergone rigorous learning at accredited post-secondary institutions to obtain knowledge and be called to the provincial bar, which allows them to practice law in Edmonton and the province of Alberta as a whole.
 Even though a defendant has the option to self-represent, the average person does not have the knowledge and experience to do so effectively, and they will likely do themselves a disservice.

 A criminal case is a process and the trial is merely the latter part.
 First, there are hearings for bail in which the judge determines if the defendant is to be granted temporary freedom before a verdict on his or her culpability is issued.
 A lawyer will assess your matter and give advice early on, greatly increasing your likelihood of receiving bail and of a favourable outcome to your case.
 The lawyer will assist you with representation during police questioning and other legal proceedings to arrive at a plea.